fabricaricato/book-management-api/README.md

 #### `PATCH /api/books/:id`

 Update an existing book by its ID.
 Only the provided fields will be updated (partial update).
+The book must belong to the authenticated user.

 **URL Parameters:**